samfitgen/trgen/docs/Road-Criterium-High_Volume.md

 # Trainer Road Plan: Criterium - High Volume

+> The Criterium plans will prepare you for the highly dynamic nature of crit
+> racing by placing heavy emphasis on peaking your high, repeatable power output
+> without neglecting your ability to sustain big power for comparably longer
+> durations.
+>
+> Whether you're the type of racer who excels via the use of short, explosive
+> bouts of work or the type that favors strategic breakaway efforts, the
+> Criterium plans are for you!

 ## Week 1

 > Week 1 begins with an all-important reassessment of your FTP via the Ramp